 - Any other service designated to be exempt by the State Purchasing Officer, or his authorized representative.

 It is the general policy of the University to acquire contractual services by seeking competition.
-The final decision-making authority in regard to any phase of procurement or performance of any contractual service is the Purchasing Department.
+The final decision-making authority in regard to any phase of procurement or performance of any contractual service is the office of Procurement Services.

 Determinations of Fact